boydzweers/ductron/README.md

-# Ductron
+# Ductron for SAPUi5

 ## _Keep your xml files lean and clean_

-Ductron scans your XML view files for unused namespaces and deletes them.
+Ductron scans your UI5 XML view files for unused namespaces and deletes them.

 ## Features